-For non-tidal waters, the situation gets a bit complex.
-The owner of the land adjoining one side of a natural river or stream owns the exclusive fishing rights (called, Riparian Rights) on her or his side of the bank.
+The owner of the land adjoining one side of a natural river or stream owns the exclusive fishing rights (called, riparian rights) on her or his side of the bank.
 These rights extend up to the middle of the water.
-These rights can be leased or sold as separate and valuable properly rights (apart from ownership of the land itself).
-So, the owner does not essentially have the right to fish from her or his side of the bank.
-An owner whose land adjoins a pond or lake has similar rights which extend only as far as the middle of the water unless encircles the pond or lake.
+They can be leased or sold as separate property right (apart from ownership of the land itself).
+So, the owner does not necessarily have the right to fish from her/his side of the bank.
+An owner whose land adjoins a pond or lake has similar rights which extend as far as the middle of the water unless it encircles the pond or lake.

-Although she or he owns the fishing rights, a riparian owner is still subject to the general laws protecting close seasons for fish.
-These are down in the Salmon and Freshwater Fisheries Act 1975.
-Just because one has the right to access a river, stream, lake or any other water body, one does not automatically have the right to fish in it.
+Although s/ he owns the fishing rights, a riparian owner is still subject to the general laws protecting close seasons for fish.
+These contained in the Salmon and Freshwater Fisheries Act 1975.

 There are annual close seasons for fish to spawn in as well as weekly close times in certain cases.
-For example, the coarse fish close season applies to all of the rivers, streams and drains in England and Wales and runs from 15th of March to 15th of June.
+For example, the freshwater fish close season applies to all of the rivers, streams and drains in England and Wales and runs from 14 March to 16 June.

 Anglers fishing using a rod and line from clear sea fishing marks such as beaches, rock marks, piers and breakwaters generally have no need at all for any kind of licence, as long as they do not catch and keep certain species.
 Anglers need a licence, for example, to catch trout and salmon – even if they are fishing from a ‘pure’ sea fishing mark, several miles away from freshwater or rivers.
 Other species such as silver eels and shad are protected by law due to their endangered status.